 The design computer printout (commonly referred to as the "pivot printout" or just "printout") provides information required for the operation and management of a center pivot and details how it will perform on a specific tract of land.
 A portion of a typical design printout is shown in Figure 3.
 Printouts include the following:

-- Pivot-design flow rate

-- Irrigated acreage under the pivot

-- Maximum elevation change in the field, as measured from the pivot point
+- Pivot-design flow rate - Irrigated area under the pivot in acres or hectares - Maximum elevation change in the field, as measured from the pivot point

-- Operating pressure and mainline friction loss

-- Pressure regulator rating in psi

-- Type of water applicator, spacing, and position on the mainline

-- Nozzle size for each applicator

-- Water applicator nozzle pressure

-- Maximum travel speed

-- Precipitation chart